CastilloChavezCesarGabriel/BinarySearchTree/README.md

 - **QLabel**: Displays text or images within the window.
 - **QObject**: Provides core features like memory management, event handling and signals/slots.
 - **QStringList**: Stores and manipulates lists of QStrings.
-- **QFileDialog**: Opens, saves and selects files using dialog boxes.
+- **QFileDialog**: Opens, saves, and selects files using dialog boxes.
 - **QMessageBox**: Displays messages to the user.
 - **QComboBox**: Displays a list of items and allows users to select one.
 - **QGraphicsView**: Displays a scene.